livecomsjournal/journal_information/for_authors.md

 * If authors do not engage with substantial issues that have been raised, they may be asked to address these in the review process.
 * If authors do not substantively engage in the discussions on issues that are raised, this may prevent new updates of the review from being accepted.

-#Funding Compliance:
+# Funding Compliance:
 Authors are required to report funding sources and grant/award numbers relevant to the manuscript for ALL authors.

 Authors should note whether any funding could be perceived as a conflict of interest - e.g., an article describing software in which an author has a financial interest.

 # Licensing and Rights:

+## Licensing

-**Licensing**: LiveCoMS does not require any copyright transfer to the journal.
+LiveCoMS does not require any copyright transfer to the journal.
 Instead, LiveCoMS requires some license that allows LiveCoMS to distribute the articles freely consistent with Open Access requirements.
 We recommend that all submissions to LiveCoMS be released by the author under a Creative Commons By Attribution license version 4.0  All rights are retained by the authors.

+## Policy on Prior Publication:

-**Policy on Prior Publication**: Documents should not have been submitted in the current form to another journal, or be simultaneously under consideration for publication another journal.
+Documents should not have been submitted in the current form to another journal, or be simultaneously under consideration for publication another journal.
 Preprints (previous to the one submitted to LiveCoMS) do not count as prior publication.
 Documents that are major revisions of previously published articles are welcomed.
 However, authors should ensure that material they develop for the journal does not have rights reserved by other journals from such previous publication that impede release under open licenses.
 Some journals, for example, “Annual Reviews” let the authors retain rights for derivative works, which could be exercised in preparing a review to be published in LiveCoMS.

 If an article is an adaptation of a previously published article, it must be noted in the cover letter, and major changes noted.
 Evaluating whether such changes constitute a significant revision will be part of the review process.